kevinslin/seed-xkcd/vault/xkcd.theft-of-the-magi.md

   license: Creative Commons 2.5
 ---
 ![Every Roomba needs a dueling harness.](https://imgs.xkcd.com/comics/theft_of_the_magi.png)
+> "Theft of the Magi", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[Black Hat Guy is holding up a video game.
 Woman is holding up a harness.]]